Fraud Blocker

 Flagstaff Criminal Defense Law FAQs

-A: Yes, you can seal a record in Arizona.
-When a record is sealed, it means that it is not available to the public, but it is available to government officials and law enforcement.
+Yes, you can seal a record in Arizona.
+When a record is sealed, also called expunged, it means that it is not available to the public, but it is available to government officials and law enforcement.
 Sealing records should not be confused with expungement, which means a record is permanently removed from the criminal and public record.

-A: Bail bond in Arizona allows for a confined person accused of a crime to be released from police custody.
+Bail bond in Arizona allows someone to be released from police custody.
+Bail depends on the type of charge, the severity of the offense, and the discretion of the court.
+Some charges might allow for immediate release, while others require a hearing.
 Bail is a certain monetary amount set by a judge, which must be paid in cash with the condition that the defendant appears in court on a set date and follows other orders set by the judge.
-If they cannot pay cash, a surety company may post a bail bond, which is a financial guarantee.

 CONTACT A FLAGSTAFF CRIMINAL DEFENSE ATTORNEY TODAY